 Immediately after receiving a donation, sending a letter of thanks is a must that shows them your appreciation and acknowledges their support.
 GiveCentral’s receipts are automatically sent after each donation is made, and they do say “Thank You,” but a personal message from you makes all the difference.

 And of course, the first letter of thanks should not be the only one.
 Every few months, thank your donors again.
 Whether it be via email, letter, card or phone call, get in touch with them just to say thanks for their generosity and for their participation in your activities.
 This is a great opportunity to tell them (perhaps again) how much their donations have helped your organization accomplish.
 And remember, this shouldn’t be used as a platform to ask them to give again but simply an acknowledgement of your gratitude.

 While you’ve already told your donors where the money is going, it’s just as important that they see their gifts put to use.
 This is truly transparency in action: you asked them for a gift, told them what you would use it for, and are now ready to show them the results.

 For example, if they were donating to make repairs to the church, consider how you will send updates on the status of those repairs.
 If they donated to help fund church groups, have members of the group speak about the impact of donations or write a note to include in your newsletter.
 Seeing the outcome of their donations will make people feel more comfortable donating again as well as form a connection between your parish, their donation, and the fantastic results.

 GiveCentral offers tools and support to help you send email updates, which help keep donors up-to-date on the initiatives they are helping to support.
-Learn more about our communication portal here, or participate in our discussion community.
+Learn more about our community here.